Ryan Waters

-He runs the guide service Mountain Professionals based in Colorado, United States.
-In 2014, he became the first American to complete the Adventures Grand Slam, by climbing the Seven Summits and skiing coast to pole, unsupported / unassisted trips to the North and South Poles.
-To date he has guided clients more than 50 times to the Seven Summits.
+He owns and operates Mountain Professionals, a guiding company based in Colorado, United States.

+In 2014, he became the second American to complete the Adventurers' Grand Slam, by climbing the Seven Summits and skiing coast to pole, unsupported / unassisted trips to the North and South Poles..
+He has also summited Mount Everest nine times.

-In January 2010, Ryan and Cecilie Skog completed a "nice long ski tour" in Antarctica.
-The team skied 1,117 miles/1,800 kilometers over 70 days from Berkner Island in the Filchner-Ronne Ice Shelf to the South Pole, then continued to the Ross Sea completing the first ski traverse of Antarctica to the Ross Ice Shelf without resupplies or the use of kites.
+In January 2010, Ryan and Cecilie Skog completed a ski traverse of Antarctica.
+The team skied 1,117 miles/1,800 kilometers over 70 days from Berkner Island in the Filchner-Ronne Ice Shelf to the South Pole, then continued to the Ross Sea, completing the first ski traverse of Antarctica to the Ross Ice Shelf without resupplies or the use of kites.
+Waters' Antarctic expedition was recognized by Guinness World Records for being the youngest male to complete an unsupported overland crossing of Antarctica.